-If you want to make a living writing, you’ve probably considered copywriting as an option.
+If you want to make a living writing, you’ve probably considered many types of copywriting.

-Not only can copywriting be a lot of fun, it can be very financially rewarding too.
+Not only can copywriting be a lot of fun, but it can also be financially rewarding.

 But if you did choose it as a career path, what type of copywriting would be right for you?